-Although die-hard purists will always maintain that caviar comes from sturgeon only, more modern connoisseurs now concede that there are many other tasty alternatives to the traditional —and pricey— Caspian sturgeon caviars.
-A wide variety of roes that are typically referred as caviar, like Hackleback, Paddlefish, Salmon, to name a few, and are extremely popular, high quality and widely consumed.
+Although die-hard purists will always maintain that true caviar comes from sturgeon only, more modern connoisseurs now concede that there are many different varieties of roe that are great alternatives to the traditional mainstays.
+A wide variety of roes that are typically referred as caviar, like Hackleback, Paddlefish, red Salmon, to name a few, and are extremely popular, high quality, and widely consumed.

 Types of Caviar: Traditional Sturgeon Caviars

 It’s not Beluga, but this is truly the next best thing.
-Of the higher-end caviars, golden Osetra is a strong contender for the title of ‘best caviar in the world’.
-Osetra Caviar varies in color from golden to brown, firm grains of medium size and a nutty and rich flavor.
+Of the higher-end eggs, golden Osetra is a strong contender for the title of ‘best in the world’.
+Osetra varies in color from golden to brown, firm grains of medium size and a nutty and rich flavor.

-Of all the sturgeon species, the Sevruga from the Acipenser stellatus sturgeon, reproduces the quickest, and therefore is much more available, which translates into lower market prices for this delicious caviar.
-You’ll find that these small and delicate grey to black eggs are a pleasure to bite into, with a crunchy texture.
+Of all the sturgeon species, the Sevruga from the Acipenser stellatus sturgeon, reproduces the quickest, and therefore is much more available, which translates into lower market prices.
+You’ll find that these small and delicate grey to black eggs is a pleasure to bite into, with a crunchy texture.
 While other caviars dissolve in your mouth, Sevruga playfully crackles and pops with a more intense flavor.

 Known as river beluga, Kaluga, from the huso Daricus, comes from the Amur River basin, and like most sturgeon caviars these days it is mostly farm-raised, which allows for sustainability and strict quality controls.
-Kaluga caviar is incredibly similar to Beluga — creamy, smooth, with an almost buttery texture and a great firm pop, and is today one of the top of the line caviars in the market.
-Combining all the wonderful characteristics of Beluga caviar, you can eat luxurious Kaluga caviar knowing you are consuming eco-friendly, sustainable caviar of the highest quality.
+Kaluga caviar is incredibly like Beluga — creamy, smooth, with an almost buttery texture and a great firm pop and is one of the tops of the line in the market.
+Combining all the wonderful characteristics of Beluga, you can eat luxurious Kaluga caviar knowing you are consuming eco-friendly, sustainable caviar of the highest quality.

-Many a restaurateur will tell you this is worthy substitute for the pricier sturgeon caviars, especially the pricey Sevruga.
+Many a restaurateur will tell you this is a worthy substitute for the pricier sturgeon caviar, especially the pricey Sevruga.
 Paddlefish comes from the American Spoonbill sturgeon, Polyodon spathula, a fish found in lakes and rivers in the South of the United States.
-Paddlefish looks very much like Sevruga caviar, with eggs that are small and blackish-grey, and a crisp and light flavor.
+Paddlefish looks very much like Sevruga, with eggs that are small and blackish-grey, and a crisp and light flavor.

 Types of Caviar: Other Caviars & Roes

 This roe is worth getting for looks alone.
-Eggs of a beautiful peach color glisten and sparkle as you place them over some fresh blini or sprinkle them over dishes as a garnish.
-Widely available in the cold waters of Alaska and Russia, the prices of salmon caviar are dramatically lower than those of sturgeon.
-The flavor is very fresh, succulent and superbly juicy.
+Eggs of a beautiful red color glisten and sparkle as you place them over some fresh blini or sprinkle them over dishes as a garnish.
+Widely available in the cold waters of Alaska and Russia, the prices of salmon eggs are dramatically lower than those of sturgeon.
+The flavor is very fresh, succulent, and superbly juicy.

 These tiny and colorful roes come from different small flying fish from Iceland.
-The small fish eggs are naturally black, but are dyed and flavored with a variety of ingredients to make them more intense.
-They’re typically found topping sushi and nigiri dishes.
-This is not caviar to eat by itself, but rather to use as a garnish.
+The small fish eggs are naturally black but are dyed and flavored with a variety of ingredients to make them more intense.
+They’re typically found as a topping to sushi and nigiri dishes.